AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/events.md

 All event data is pushed to Ethereum as calldata by the sequencer and for this reason the cost of emitting an event is non-trivial.

 :::info
-the cost of submitting calldata to Ethereum is currently 4 gas per byte.
-Currently, in the Sandbox, an encrypted note has a fixed overhead of 4 field elements (to broadcast an ephemeral public key, a contract address, and a storage slot); plus a variable number of field elements depending on the type of note being emitted.
+The cost of submitting calldata to Ethereum is currently 4 gas per byte.
+In the Sandbox, an encrypted note has a fixed overhead of 4 field elements (to broadcast an ephemeral public key, a contract address, and a storage slot); plus a variable number of field elements depending on the type of note being emitted.

 A `ValueNote`, for example, currently uses 3 fields elements (plus the fixed overhead of 4).
 That's roughly `7 * 32 = 224` bytes of information.